Dark-CLI/kaleem-web/src/pages/about.md

 For us, the name means making artificial intelligence **close to people**: speaking their language, understanding their habits, and serving their everyday life.  _Kaleem_ is a symbol of our ambition for Iraq and the Arab world to be **creators of the future, not just consumers of it**.

-## Why the name “Kaleem”
-The word “Kaleem” is our **Arabic adaptation of “AI”**.
-It reflects our mission: bringing cutting-edge AI technology into the Arabic-speaking world.

-*(Hidden note: “Kalīm” also carries a deeper cultural echo — but that’s our Easter egg for those who find it.)*

 ## Our Vision
 We believe Iraq can be more than a consumer of imported tech.
 Our vision is to **develop local talent, create original solutions, and design hardware produced here in Iraq**.